 \section{Introduction}

-It is well known that \emph{good abstractions} can play a vital role in improving the scalability and efficiency of reinforcement learning (RL)~\citep{sutton2018reinforcement,yu2018towards,konidaris2019necessity}.
-However, it is not very clear how good abstractions could be computed efficiently, especially during learning and without extensive hand-coding.
+It is well known that \emph{good abstract representations} can play a vital role in improving the scalability and efficiency of reinforcement learning (RL)~\citep{sutton2018reinforcement,yu2018towards,konidaris2019necessity}.
+However, it is not very clear how good abstract representations could be efficiently learned without extensive hand-coding.
 Several authors have investigated methods for aggregating concrete states based on similarities in value functions but this approach can be difficult to scale as the number of concrete states or the transition graph grows.

 This paper presents a novel approach for top-down construction and refinement of abstractions for sample efficient reinforcement learning.
-Rather than aggregating concrete states based on the agent's experience, our approach starts with a default, auto-generated coarse abstraction that collapses the domain of each state variable (e.g., the location of each taxi and each passenger) to one or two abstract values.
+Rather than aggregating concrete states based on the agent's experience, our approach starts with a default, auto-generated coarse abstraction that collapses the domain of each state variable (e.g., the location of each taxi and each passenger in the classic taxi world) to one or two abstract values.
 This eliminates the need to consider concrete states individually, although this initial abstraction is likely to be too coarse for most practical problems.
-The overall algorithm proceeds by interleaving the process of refining this abstraction with learning and evaluation of policies and results in automatically generated, problem and reward-function specific abstractions that aid learning.
+The overall algorithm proceeds by interleaving the process of refining this abstraction with learning and evaluation of policies, and results in automatically generated, problem and reward-function specific abstractions that aid learning.
 This process not only helps in creating a succinct representation of cumulative value functions, but it also makes learning more sample efficient by using the abstraction to locally transfer states' values and cleaving abstract states only when it is observed that an abstract state contains states featuring a large spread in their value functions.